dki-lab/Pangu/README.md

-:mega: :mega:**(This is mainly for reproducing our ACL'2023 results on KBQA.
+:mega: :mega:**(This is mainly for reproducing the results in our ACL'2023 paper.
 We will release the generic Pangu library in [OSU-NLP-Group/Pangu](https://github.com/OSU-NLP-Group/Pangu).)**

 # Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments
 [![Contributions Welcome](https://img.shields.io/badge/Contributions-Welcome-brightgreen.svg?style=flat-square)](https://github.com/dki-lab/Pangu/issues)